gkim132/Fetch-Rewards/README.md

 # API Reference
 ### POST  /transaction
-- Creates a new transaction using the submitted payer, points and timestamp.
+- Creates a new transaction using the submitted payer, points, and timestamp.
 - Returns a list of transactions if the post succeeded.
-This call will return an error if incorrect transaction form submitted
+This call will return an error if incorrect transaction form submitted.
 ```
 curl -X POST 'localhost:5000/transaction' -H 'Content-Type: application/json' --data-raw '{ "payer": "DANNON", "points": 300, "timestamp": "2020-10-31T10:00:00Z" }'
 ```

 ### POST  /spend
 - Spends points using the submitted points.
 - Returns a list of { "payer": <string>, "points": <integer> } if the post succeeded.
-This call will return an error if incorrect transaction form submitted or if it exceeded the maximum balance
+This call will return an error if incorrect transaction form submitted or if it exceeded the maximum balance.
 ```
 curl -X POST 'localhost:5000/spend' -H 'Content-Type: application/json' --data-raw '{"points":5000}'
 ```